William Cavendish, 7th Duke of Devonshire

 William Cavendish, 7th Duke of Devonshire (27 April 1808 – 21 December 1891), styled Lord Cavendish of Keighley between 1831 and 1834 and Earl of Burlington between 1834 and 1858, was an English aristocrat, landowner, property developer, industrialist, benefactor, and prominent politician.

 Early life

 Cavendish was the son of William Cavendish (1783–1812) and the Honourable Louisa O'Callaghan (d.
 1863).
 His father was the eldest son of Lord George Cavendish (later created, in 1831, the 1st Earl of Burlington, by the second creation), third son of the 4th Duke of Devonshire and Lady Charlotte Boyle, daughter of the 3rd Earl of Burlington and 4th Earl of Cork.
 His mother was the daughter of the 1st Baron Lismore.

-He was educated at Eton and the University of Cambridge (Trinity College), attaining the position of Second Wrangler and the Smith's Prize for mathematics.
+He was educated at Eton and Trinity College, Cambridge, attaining the position of Second Wrangler and the Smith's Prize for mathematics.
 He became known by the courtesy title Lord Cavendish of Keighley in 1831 when the earldom of Burlington was revived in favour of his grandfather.